 If one can get past the hipster stereotypes and yuppie jokes, it all actually begins to look very impressive.
 Portland owes much of its rise to decades of politically left-leaning politics and an unusually strong sense of regionalism that can at times reach almost ethnocentric levels of pride.
 Such an environment inspires as much snobbery as it does social egalitarianism and environmental stewardship.

 Portland was originally founded by two New-Englanders who were very eager to create political institutions that make a working-class income something not only of pride, but of financial feasibility.
-Author Colin Woodard’s book American Nations, a book that examines migratory patterns and cultural attitudes of different corners of the United States, places Portland in a region known that he calls “the left coast,” a section of America’s west coast that is politically liberal but also highly individualistic.
+Author Colin Woodard’s book American Nations, a book that examines migratory patterns and cultural attitudes of different corners of the United States, places Portland in a region that he calls “the left coast,” a section of America’s west coast that is politically pro government but also highly individualistic.

 Other big cities on “the left coast” include Seattle, Vancouver, and San Francisco.
 Each of them went on to be very left-wing supposedly due to their founding by land-owners from the Northeast, a region of the US that has largely favored big government and egalitarianism since the puritans hit Plymouth.
 Unlike New England, however, most of Portland’s early settlers were non-puritan pioneers who did not associate bureaucracy with something that came at the cost of individuality, as many on the east coast did (and still do), but rather aided it.

 Show at the Crystal Ballroom on Burnside